Submitting fin fish for lab examination

-- Place this bag in a second thick plastic bag and then into an aquaculture-standard coolite box and attach a completed fin fish specimen advice sheet (PDF, 74KB).
+- Place this bag in a second thick plastic bag and then into an aquaculture-standard coolite box and attach a completed specimen advice sheet (PDF, 630KB).

 - Contact the laboratory and advise them how and when the fish are coming.

 The preservative used is 10% seawater or freshwater saline formalin solution; depending whether the fish were in seawater or freshwater: